rubencaro/harakiri/README.md

 ## TODOs

 * Get it stable on production
-* Rearrange using a supervised `Task` for the main loop and regular helpers to access the ETS table.
-No need for a `GenServer` anymore.
-* Use ETS to preserve state
 * Optional creation of watched files.
 * Support for multiple apps on each action set.
 * Support for several actions on each action set.